 The next step for you is to submit a nominations form and any other required materials.

 • You must also submit a photo for your nomination to be valid.
 The photo should be of you (not your pet squirrel or a group of friends).
 Please make sure to submit the photo in high resolution.
-Photos saved from Facebook are usually not in high resolution, so if at all possible, please don’t submit photos saved from Facebook.
+Photos saved from social media are usually not in high resolution, so if at all possible, please don’t submit photos saved from social media.

-• You can also decide to submit an optional manifesto.
+• You can also decide to submit a manifesto.
 The manifesto is a longer document (max.
 1 A4 page) outlining your policies and ideas in more detail.
 Your manifesto can also include information about your relevant experience, achievements, skills, values or other information that you find relevant for your campaign.
 If you choose to design a manifesto that uses colours, photos, graphics or other design features, you are also required to submit a plain-text version (a plain word document with a standard black font that contains the exact same information as your designed manifesto).
 Without a plain-text version, we are unable to accept your manifesto.
-For more information on how to write a good manifesto, please check the Campaigning page.
+For more information on how to write a good manifesto, please check the manifesto page on the Candidates Hub.

 Have you still not made up your mind?

 We know it can feel a bit daunting to nominate yourself, so we encourage you to reach out to the current Executive Officers and the Elections Team.
-The Elections Team are always happy to answer your questions and talk about the elections, so feel free to email us on su-elections@qmul.ac.uk if you have a question or want to know more about the elections.
-If you’re worried about the workload, it’s possible to run on a so-called joint ticket.
-This means that you find someone to share the role with, and you run in the elections as one candidate.
-For further information about this option, please contact su-elections@qmul.ac.uk.
+The Elections Team are always happy to answer your questions and talk about the elections, so feel free to email us on su-elections@qmul.ac.uk or book a drop-in if you have a question or want to know more about the elections.

 Nominate yourself here